-The Company has completed the following disclosed objectives for the 2018 year:
+The Company has completed or made important progress toward the following disclosed objectives for the 2018 year:

-- Publicly-released the results of the 2018 FS for Bomboré along with a new mineral reserve estimate on July 9, 2018 demonstrating that Bomboré can be a long-life, low-cost mining operation with excellent economics. - In H1 2018, completed 24,013 m of RC and diamond drilling on highly prospective targets on the Bomboré property, following on the drilling success from 2017.
-Results of this 2018 drilling program demonstrates that Bomboré remains open in multiple directions, and that high-grade zones and exploration upside exist within the main Bomboré mining lease and in the four surrounding exploration permits.
+- Publicly-released the results of the 2018 FS for Bomboré along with a new mineral reserve estimate on July 9, 2018; - Completed 24,013 m of RC and diamond drilling in the H1-2018 on highly prospective targets on the Bomboré property, following on the drilling success from 2017.
+Results of this 2018 drilling program demonstrates that Bomboré remains open in multiple directions, and that high-grade zones and exploration upside exist within the main Bomboré mining lease and in the four surrounding exploration permits; - Commenced front-end engineering and design in September 2018 to allow for substantial completion of detailed engineering by Q1 2019; - Advanced Stage 1 RAP activities in the H2-2018 in preparation of potential early-stage construction activities in the H1-2019; - Continued work to have the mineralized portions of the main Bomboré deposit that are located on or adjacent to environmentally sensitive flood plains (refer to as the "Restricted Zones") re-instated for mining through submission and approval of a plan of operations with the Ministry of Environment in Burkina Faso; - · Recruited qualified personnel for key positions in project development and operations; and - Undertook early efforts to secure project financing to fully fund the construction and start-up of Bomboré.

-The Company is on track to complete its remaining disclosed 2018 objectives by the end of the year as follows:
+The Company is on track to complete its remaining disclosed 2018 objectives in Q4-2018 as follows: